These Are the Jobs You Can Get with Just HTML and CSS

 What skills to learn next if you want more job opportunities

-While there is work to be found with HTML and CSS, learning complimentary skills can help you stand out on the job market and be more valuable to employers.
-What you learn next depends on your interests and strengths, but these are a few avenues you can take to get better jobs using HTML and CSS:
+While there is work to be found with HTML and CSS, learning complementary skills can help you stand out on the job market and be more valuable to employers.
+What you learn next depends on your interests and strengths, but these are a few avenues you can take to get better jobs using your knowledge of HTML and CSS:

 3. Get comfortable with Git and GitHub